 Anne Frank: A History for Today brings to life the story of the young Jewish girl who, through the pages of her world-renowned diary, documented two years of hiding in German-occupied Amsterdam during World War II.
 Developed by the Anne Frank House in Amsterdam in the late 1980s, this powerful traveling exhibit has been presented in more than 80 countries.

-The exhibit will be on display in the Cantey Building, with a knowledgeable representative present at all times to engage with visitors, answer questions, and offer additional insight into the story panels and historical context.
-Guided tours will be offered regularly throughout the day, creating opportunities for deeper connection and conversation.
-There will be an activity for younger guests to create their own butterfly in honor of Anne Frank and the 1.5 million children who perished during the Holocaust.
-Whether you explore at your own pace or join a guided tour, this experience invites reflection, connection, and deeper understanding of Anne Frank’s story and its enduring relevance.
+The exhibit will be on display in the Cantey Building, with a knowledgeable representative on hand to answer questions and provide insight into the story panels and historical context.
+Visitors may explore at their own pace or join one of several guided tours offered daily, creating opportunities for deeper connection and conversation.
+An interactive butterfly activity will also be available for younger guests, honoring Anne Frank and the 1.5 million children who perished in the Holocaust.

-In 2012, University of South Carolina (USC) associate professor Doyle Stevick, Ph.D., collaborated with the Anne Frank House in Amsterdam to bring the exhibit to schools across South Carolina — launching a statewide volunteer effort involving students and teachers.
-In 2021, the Anne Frank Center officially opened at USC as a Holocaust education center with a dedicated museum, breakout rooms, and a small staff coordinating its traveling and on-campus programs.
-Since then, the center and the exhibit have reached more than 100,000 students and adults through more than 750 live programs in more than 30 states.
+In 2012, University of South Carolina (USC) associate professor Doyle Stevick, Ph.D., partnered with the Anne Frank House to bring the exhibit to schools across South Carolina, sparking a statewide volunteer effort.
+Building on this work, the Anne Frank Center officially opened at USC in 2021 as a Holocaust education hub with a museum, breakout rooms, and traveling programs.
+Since then, the center and exhibit have reached more than 100,000 students and adults through 750+ live programs across more than 30 states.

 Step into South Carolina’s Revolutionary Past